conor-deegan/personal-website/posts/building-web-services-from-scratch-part-9-object-storage.md

 The service exposes two routes, `/put` and `/get`.

-The `put` method will make sure of `multer` to handle file uploads.
+The `put` method will make use of `multer` to handle file uploads.
 The file will be stored on disk in a directory called `uploads`.

 ```javascript
 // Multer config